cedadev/jasmin-workshop/exercises/ex11/README.md

 By completing this exercise you will be able to compile and test a parallel MPI Fortran code interactively on LOTUS.
 You will be able to use the special submission flags to submit an MPI job to SLURM.
 You will be able to use compilers via the module environment.
 MPI message passing interface is a library to facilitate data sharing and communication between CPU cores -often called ranks- as each rank accesses its own data space.

-* LOTUS par-single and par-multi are dedicated queues for MPI and OpenMP parallel codes
+* `par-single` and `par-multi` are dedicated queues for MPI and OpenMP parallel codes
 * Use `mpirun` to execute MPI parallel codes and to ensure that the MPI communications runs over the private MPI network.
 * The OpenMPI library is the only supported MPI library on LOTUS.
 OpenMPI v3.1.1 and v4.0.0 are provided which are fully MPI3 compliant.
-*  MPI I/O features are fully supported *only* on the LOTUS `/work/scratch-pw` directory as this uses a Panasas fully parallel file system
+*  MPI I/O features are fully supported *only* on `/work/scratch-pw` disk as this uses a Panasas fully parallel file system
 * Run the MPI code on two cores before scaling up to many cores
 * Keep your source code in your home directory which is backed up
 * There is a limited number of licences available for Intel compiler, so please do not submit many jobs to compile the same code.
-* Run the MPI code on the same CPU model used to compile the MPI source code.
+* If the code is compiled for a specific CPU architecture, then the binary should be executed on the same CPU architecture

 ### Cheat Sheet

-* scontrol show job jobid   check the Features=intel   Features=ivybridge128G if a specific Intel model is explicitely specified 1.
-Login to a JASMIN scientific analysis server

 1. Login to a JASMIN scientific analysis server
    * Login to the chosen sci server on each terminal